o3de/o3de.org/content/docs/user-guide/components/reference/physx/rigid-body-physics.md

 Specifies the starting angular velocity of the rigid body when spawned.
 This creates rotation in the direction of the angular velocity.

 **Linear damping**
 Specifies the rate of decay over time for linear velocity even if no forces are acting on the rigid body.
-A non\-zero eventually stops the rigid body if no linear force is applied.
+A non-zero eventually stops the rigid body if no linear force is applied.
-Value must be non\-negative between **0** and **infinity**.
+Value must be non-negative between **0** and **infinity**.

 **Angular damping**
 Specifies the rate of decay over time for angular velocity even if no forces are acting on the rigid body.
-A non\-zero eventually stops the rigid body if no torque force is applied.
+A non-zero eventually stops the rigid body if no torque force is applied.
-Value must be non\-negative between **0** and **infinity**.
+Value must be non-negative between **0** and **infinity**.

 **Sleep threshold**
 Specifies the kinetic energy per unit mass below which the rigid body can go to sleep.
-Value must be non\-negative between **0** and **infinity**.
+Value must be non-negative between **0** and **infinity**.

 **Start asleep**
 When enabled, the rigid body component is asleep when the entity is spawned, and will wake when a sufficient force is applied.